muvis-tomography/XRH-processing-toolbox/USAGE.md

 - Calibration - adjust the post correction grey values to match the pre-correction ones

 ## ThickSliceBoost
 Works on a single volume and will use a rolling thick slice window to combine slices to enhance the image.
+A volume of thick slices will be generated using the first algorithm selected, this volume is then combined with the original to enhance each slice using the second algorithm.
+Grey levels can then be corrected using the gamma correction.

 Options:
 - Number of slices to include in calculation